Strong identifiability and parameter learning in regression with heterogeneous response: Preliminaries

-\paragraph{Wasserstein distances.} As discussed in the Introduction, all parameters in the mixture model for the conditional distribution $f_G(y|x)$ of the response $y$ given covariate $x$ are encapsulated by the latent mixing measure $G = \sum_{j=1}^{k}p_j \delta_{(\theta_{1j},\theta_{2j})}$.
-In order to quantify the identifiability and learning rates of parameter learning one needs a suitable metric for the mixing measure $G$.
-Arise from the theory of optimal transport, Wasserstein distances have become an useful tool to characterize the convergence of latent mixing measures in mixture model \cite{nguyen2013convergence}.
-One simple reason is their ability to handle the label-switching problem in mixture modeling.
-Given two discrete measures $G = \sum_{j=1}^{k} p_j \delta_{(\theta_{1j}, \theta_{2j})}$ and $G' = \sum_{j=1}^{k'} p_j' \delta_{(\theta'_{1j}, \theta'_{2j})}$ on a space $\Theta$ endowed with a metric $\rho$, the $W_r$ Wasserstein metric, in which $r\geq 1$, is defined as:
+\paragraph{Wasserstein distances} As discussed in the Introduction, all parameters in the mixture model for the conditional distribution $f_G(y|x)$ of the response $y$ given covariate $x$ are encapsulated by the latent mixing measure $G = \sum_{j=1}^{k}p_j \delta_{(\theta_{1j},\theta_{2j})}$.
+In order to characterize identifiability and learning rates of parameter learning, one needs a suitable metric for the mixing measure $G$.
+Wasserstein distances have become a useful tool to quantify the convergence of latent mixing measures in mixture models \cite{nguyen2013convergence}.
+Given two discrete measures $G = \sum_{j=1}^{k} p_j \delta_{\theta_{j}}$ and $G' = \sum_{j=1}^{k'} p_j' \delta_{\theta'_{j}}$ on a normed space $\Theta$ endowed with a norm $\|\cdot \|$, the $W_r$ Wasserstein metric, in which $r\geq 1$, is defined as: